© Gilad Fogel

 ‘*So* not true!’

-‘Actually,’ she said as they walked into the lift, ‘no one knows me like you do.’
+‘Actually,’ she said as we walked into the lift, ‘no one knows me like you do.’

 ‘Is that so?’